With increased power comes increased responsibility

 Is it now time for a new central banking model?
 What will central banking look like in the future?
 Can government be held at arms-length?

-LBS alumnus Francesco Papadia will discuss this and more, sharing insights from his new book, Central Banking in Turbulent Times.
+LBS alumnus Francesco Papadia discussed this and more, sharing insights from his new book, Central Banking in Turbulent Times.

-The presentation will be followed by moderated Q&A with the audience.
+The presentation was followed by moderated Q&A with the audience.